Missoula wastewater facility - Hybrid Poplar tree plantings

 Thlaspi caerulescens (Alpine pennycress):Also from the Brassicaceae family, known for its ability to accumulate cadmium, lead, and zinc.
 It has been observed that zinc can even be stored in vacuoles.
 16 This species has also demonstrated the ability to accumulate nickel and zinc, ranging from 1% to 5% of its plant biomass, which is significantly higher than the concentration of metals found in non-accumulating (native) plants in the same region or surrounding sites.
 17

 That being said, there is an important distinction to highlight: even if a hyperaccumulator species shows the ability to absorb metals, it is not necessarily very tolerant of very high levels of these same metallic substances.
-18 Despite this natural hyperaccumulation phenomenon associated with these plants, there are still constraints and considerations to note in the case of the Brassicaceae family:
+18 Despite this natural hyperaccumulation phenomenon associated with these plants, there are still constraints and considerations to note in the case of the Brassicaceae family:1) In general, metals such as copper, nickel, and zinc are not considered the most significant environmental pollutants compared to other substances, except for lead as mentioned in the case of Thlaspi caerulescens.

 2) Most of these species typically have lower plant biomass and exhibit unpredictable and unfavorable growth behaviors, a combination that makes monoculture strategies (i.e., intensive commercial cultivation) much less viable.